cncf/toc/process/project_proposals.md

   * Who: TOC Sponsor(s) and Project
 * Assuming all outstanding issues are resolved, the TOC opens an internal comment period, about 1 week, for other TOC members to perform an independent review and verify all areas of the project have been evaluated
   * Who: TOC Sponsor(s) and TOC
 * If no further issues are identified, the TOC sponsor(s) open the public comment period on the TOC mailing list.
-The project is updated on the project board to 'Public Comment'.
+The project is updated on the project board to 'Public Comment' and **the public comment period is open for two weeks**.
   * Who: TOC Sponsor(s)
-* Provided not additional items are identified during the public comment period, the TOC opens voting on the mailing list.
+* Provided no additional items are identified during the public comment period, the TOC opens voting on the mailing list shortly thereafter (usually about 2 days subject to availability).
 The project is updated on the project board to 'In Voting'.
   * Who: Initiate - CNCF Support Staff for the TOC, Voting - TOC and community members
 * If the vote passes, the results are emailed and the project is placed in the 'Done' state on the project board.
   * Who: CNCF Support Staff for the TOC
+* An announcement is made conveying the project name and its new level status.
+  * Who: CNCF

 #### Incubation process